 The subscription-based business model is simple, transparent, and straightforward.
 There’s absolutely no mining of users’ data through social engineering, advertisements, analytics, and tracking.
 There are NO company advertisements, NO sponsored content, NO affiliate links, and NO tracking of your IP address at MONI-07B.

-One of my favorite interpretations about dreams appears in the science fiction television series Star Trek Voyager (1995-2001).
-Neelix, an alien, and The Doctor, an Emergency Medical Hologram Mark I (AI program), have several profound conversations about dreams.
-One such conversation developed in season six, episode four.
+Creating content about the space industry keeps me connected to my childhood dreams and spaceflight.
+One of my favorite interpretations of dreams appears in the science fiction television series Star Trek Voyager (1995-2001).
+Neelix, an alien, and The Doctor, an Emergency Medical Hologram Mark I (AI program), have several profound conversations about dreams—one such conversation developed in season six, episode four.

 NEELIX: On Talaxia, we have a saying.
 The dream dreams the dreamer.

 NEELIX: We like to think that fantasies and daydreams come from someplace else.
 Another land.
 They slip into our minds and whisper about things we never imagined.